satori-com/satori-video-sdk-cpp/docs/reference.md

 HTTP address of the Prometheus metrics server.
 Format is `http://<address>:<port>`.
 To view the metrics, open `http://<address>:<port>/metrics` in a browser.

-`--metrics-push-channel <metrics_channel>`
-Publish Prometheus metrics to this Satori channel.

 `--metrics-push-job <metrics_job_value>`
-Add this string as the value of the job property in metrics messages that the bot publishes.
+Add this string as the value of the job property in metrics data that the bot pushes to the Prometheus server.

 `--metrics-push-instance <metrics_instance_value>`
-Add this string as the value of the instance property in metrics messages that the bot publishes.
+Add this string as the value of the instance property in metrics data that the bot pushes to the Prometheus server.

 `--pool <bot_service_pool>`